Last Updated on by

 - 6 What should you buy Today?

 Market Leader: MyQ Garage Door Opener

-MyQ Garage Door Opener is from Chamberlain and it allows you to close or open your garage door even when you are not at home.
+MyQ Garage Door Opener is from Chamberlain and it allows you to close or open the door even when you are not at home.
 It connects to your Wi-Fi network and has a mobile app that lets you operate your garage doors from anywhere in the world.
-You can also set up alerts and see whether your garage door is currently open or close.
+You can also set up notifications and see whether your garage door is currently open or close.
 After my original review, I was curious to compare it directly against the competition for 2017.

 What’s in the box?
 Every MyQ Garage Door Opener comes with the Wi-Fi Hub, power cord, door sensor, mounting bracket, and instructions.

 Installation: Installing the MyQ Garage Door Opener is a breeze because you do not need to connect it to your current garage door opener.

 - The base station will be attached to the ceiling of the garage while the door sensor will be placed on your garage door.